Compressed air dryer: Coalescing filters

 Schematic representation of a two-stage coalescing filter set.

-Coalescing filters aren’t actually filters, rather they operate more as a consolidation element.
+Coalescing filters are not actually filters, rather they operate more as a consolidation element.
 The idea behind these devices is that the compressed air is forced through gaps or porosity within an otherwise solid element.
-These gaps and/or porosity are microscopic and small enough that water vapor wets to the internal surfaces.
+These gaps and porosity are microscopic and small enough that water vapor wets to the internal surfaces.
 The liquid water that forms during the wetting process is forced through the media and drips down into a trap.
 The dry air travels up to and out of the discharge port.

 There are two basic types of coalescing elements.
-The first type utilizes a cast material that is dominated with an internal microscopic lattice.
+The first type uses a cast material that is dominated with an internal microscopic lattice.
 The air is forced to flow through the lattice which, in turn, allows the water vapor to wet to the internal surfaces.
 The second type is generally referred to as a stacked plate element.
 In this case, fine discs are stacked with microscopic gaps between them.
 The air is forced to flow through the gaps which, in turn, allows the water vapor to wet to the internal surfaces.

 In principle, a coalescing filter is an ideal way to separate water from the compressed air stream.
 Practically speaking, this is not the case.
 Coalescing elements are extremely sensitive to oil and particulate contamination and therefore would be better placed as a second stage dryer.
 However, the dew point performance of a coalescing filter places it in the primary category of compressed air dryers.
 In order to use coalescing filters as primary dryers, they are typically set-up in pairs.
 The first filter has an element with larger gaps that are designed to remove oil from the stream.
 The second filter uses a finer element that is intended to remove water vapor.
 Because of the sensitivity of the elements, coalescing filters are not particularly common.
 One area where these filters have found acceptance is with dental compressors.
 The way that dental compressors are designed and used makes a two-stage coalescing filter an almost ideal solution for water contamination in these systems.